-- 1. Quality Improvement and Contracts Specialists will meet with Provider's staff to go over the purpose, scope and activities planned for the review during the entrance interview. - 2.
-Quality Improvement and Contracts Specialists may be reviewing a variety of records, including but not limited to client, human resources, and financial records as deemed appropriate in the pre-monitoring activities. - 3.
+- 1. Quality Improvement and Contracts Specialists will communicate with the Provider's staff to go over the purpose, scope and activities planned for the Monitoring Review. - 2.
+Quality Improvement and Contracts Specialists may be reviewing a variety of records, including but not limited to policies and procedures, client, human resources, and financial records as deemed appropriate in the pre-monitoring activities. - 3.
 Interviews with staff and/or clients may be conducted. - 4.
-A tour of the facility may be requested. - Quality Improvement and Contracts Specialists will compile work product papers as part of the monitoring.
+A tour of the agency may be requested, if applicable. - 5.
+Quality Improvement and Contracts Specialists will compile work product papers as part of the monitoring.
 These papers are confidential during the review and must be secured daily.
-They may be included as back-up in the OCOK file once the monitoring is concluded. - 6.
+They may be included as back-up in the OCOK record once the monitoring is concluded. - 6.
 Quality Improvement and Contracts Specialists may be granted access to the Provider's electronic systems and will follow all guidelines of confidentiality. - 7.
-During the review, if a safety concern is apparent it will be addressed immediately with the Provider and will required immediate action and intervention. - 8.
-Quality Improvement and Contracts Specialists will require a private space to review records. - J. When the on-site review is completed, Quality Improvement and Contracts Specialists will review the preliminary results with the Provider during the exit interview.
-The Provider may have the opportunity to submit missing documents within 72 hours of the exit interview.
+During the review, if a safety concern is apparent, it will be addressed immediately with the Provider and will require immediate action and intervention.

+8. Quality Improvement and Contracts Specialists will require a private space to review records if an on-site visit is conducted.

-K. Monitoring Report and Follow-up
+J. Monitoring Report and Follow-up